Home • Welcome to ALSO!

 Top

-Note that a charter could be included in a collection of ordinances (see below) instead of being separately accessible.
+State law authorizes “home rule” for municipalities and counties.
+Note that a charter could be included in a code of ordinances instead of being separately accessible.

 Top